Nexis-Network/homepage/content/docs/introduction/status.md

 - Database Operations
 - Database Connectivity

-To view the Exzo Network Status page, please click [here](https://neonstatus.com/).
+To view the Nexis Network Status page, please click [here](https://neonstatus.com/).

 We strive to maintain the highest level of service availability and performance, but in the case of interruptions or maintenance, you'll be able to find the information you need promptly and accurately.
 Please remember to bookmark the link for easy access.